 Our guest blogger is Sarah Margon, associate director for Sustainable Security at the Center for American Progress.

-The United States has traditionally been one of the leading donors throughout the region, providing hundreds of millions of dollars of emergency aid on an annual basis to Somalia alone.
-Given the severity of the current crisis and likelihood of it worsening, the Obama administration also needs to take expedited steps to address the legal road blocks U.S.-funded relief groups are facing.
-If that doesn’t happen, they can’t get up and running again.
-As I noted on ThinkProgress last week, many U.S. funded humanitarian organizations are eager to return to Somalia and restart programs they’ve had to abandon.
-As for now, however, they are stuck in a catch-22.
-The restrictions against working in Somalia — whether the Treasury Department’s Office of Foreign Asset Control (OFAC) restrictions or Executive Order 13224 — remain firmly in place.
+For their part, many U.S. governement funded humanitarian groups are eager to return to Somalia and restart programs they’ve had to abandon.
+As for now, however, these groups are stuck in a bit of a catch-22.
+The restrictions against working in Somalia — whether the Treasury Department’s Office of Foreign Asset Control (OFAC) restrictions or Executive Order 13224 — are still firmly in place.

 Given the urgency of the crisis, restarting aid programs will require some quick work by the interagency.
 The legal obstacles for aid dispersal that are currently in place can be addressed by either removing OFAC restrictions or creating a waiver process that enables relief agencies to apply for exemptions.
 Both steps will likely encounter bureaucratic hurdles that challenge the Secretary’s stated commitment.
 So the sooner a path forward can be agreed, the sooner the aid groups can get their programs legally up and running.

 Laura Rozen has more on Somalia’s worst famine in 20 years.